 Q:Can dogs have tomato juice?

-A:Yes and no. If the tomato juice is made using pure, ripe tomatoes, and not loaded with salt, it’s generally safe for your pup.
+A:Yes and no. If the tomato juice is unsalted and made using pure, ripe tomatoes, it’s generally safe for your pup.
 But serving size matters.
 A couple of licks will suffice.

 Q:Can dogs eat raw tomatoes?